bfox9900/ASMFORTH/README.md

 So the stack VM paradigm just adds too many instructions to really fly on the old 9900.
 When each instruction can use 14 to 28 clock cycles, every extra instruction is a killer.

 See the demo folder for an example of the sieve benchmark in Camel99 Forth and in ASMForth.
+The ASMForth version runs in 9.25 seconds.

 ## Features
 - Used like a Forth Assembler but with Forth-like syntax